-If you earned additional Years of Credited Service during your reemployment in Covered Employment, the pension you receive when you retire again will be recalculated taking into account your age and Years of Credited Service at that time.
-Your monthly benefit amount following your second retirement will be reduced by the value of payments received during your first period of retirement.
+If you were covered by this Plan during your period of reemployment and you earned additional Years of Credited Service following your return to employment, then the pension you receive when you retire again will be recalculated taking into account your age and Years of Credited Service at that time.
+That monthly amount will be reduced by the value of payments received during your first period of retirement.

-If you did not earn additional Years of Credited Service upon your return to Covered Employment, the pension you receive when you retire again will not be recalculated and will be the same amount that you had previously received.
+If you did not earn additional Credited Service upon your return to employment, pension payments will resume in the same amount as you had previously received.
+They will not be recalculated.